Convex Exemplar SPP1000, SPP1200, SPP1600

 Chipset

-The chipset is based completely on an own Convex design and centers around the Convex five-port crossbar, later improved on the SPP2000 with eight ports and used in HP’s V-Class.
+Exemplar chipset is based on a custom Convex design with Convex five-port crossbar, later improved on the SPP2000 with eight ports and used in HP V-Class.

 - 5x5 nonblocking crossbar, with five crossbar ports, is the central part of the system,